-Secure Web servers, the type that use SSL for https-type connections (the type that give the closed-lock symbol on your browser's status bar), are not for the casual server administrator.
-Having a secure Web server not only involves having the SSL software added to your Apache installation as we mentioned near the top of this page, but requires that the operating system be hardened to prevent unauthorized access.
-Then there's the issue of obtaining an SSL "certificate" from an outfit like Verisign and installing that on the server (and they have to be renewed annually for a fee).
+Secure Web servers, the type that use SSL for https-type connections (the type that give the closed-lock symbol on your browser's location bar), are not for the casual server administrator.
+Having a secure Web server not only involves having the SSL software added to your Apache installation but requires that the operating system be hardened to prevent unauthorized access.
+Then there's the issue of obtaining an SSL "certificate" from an outfit like Verisign or Thawte and installing that on the server (and they have to be renewed annually for a fee).
 If you're collecting or serving data that requires a secure connection, chances are the sources of that data would sue you if it ever got into the wrong hands.
 These types of secure servers are best left to professional hosting companies, whether they be for e-commerce or other functions.
 That's not to say you should never try and set up an SSL Web server.
 Just be prepared to do a considerable amount of studying and work.
 You'll need to be knowledgable not only in the areas of SSL software for Apache and server certificates, but quite a student in the area of overall Linux OS security as well.

 Light the LAMP

-It's so common these days to use PHP and MySQL with Apache that such servers are referred to simply as LAMP servers (Linux, Apache, MySQL, PHP).
+It's so common these days to use PHP Web pages to access back-end data in MySQL on an Apache server that such servers are referred to simply as LAMP servers (Linux, Apache, MySQL, PHP).
 Whereas installing Apache alone allows you to serve up static "brochure" type Web pages, CGI, PHP, and MySQL can turn you Web server into an Internet application server.

 Adding PHP support to your Web server may be a good idea even if you don't plan on using MySQL.
 Like Perl CGI sripts, there are a ton of freely downloadable PHP scripts available on the Web.
 (Whereas Perl scripts are contained in their own separate file, PHP scripts are contained in Web (html) pages which are given a .php extension.)